temni/temni.github.io/_posts/2025-02-04-constructor-pattern.md

 ---
 ## Traditional Deployment: The Limits of `stateInit`
 The standard deployment flow uses `stateInit` to compute a contract’s address and seed its storage.
-For example, an NFT collection might initialize with:
+For example, an NFT collection might be initialized with:

 ```typescript
 const initialData = beginCell()